Forge4Flow/Forge4Flow-Core/README.md

 ### Alerts4Flow:

-> One of the biggest advanges of the Flow Blockchain is it's ability to emmit events from within contracts, thus allowing developers to react to changes as they occur.
-Unfortuantley tooling in this area has not been widely developed.
-With Alerts4Flow developers can easily setup Event Monitors to receive alerts in realtime using Websockets or Webhooks.
+> One of the biggest advantages of the Flow Blockchain is its ability to emmit events from within contracts, thus allowing developers to react to changes as they occur.
+Unfortunate tooling in this area has not been widely developed.
+With Alerts4Flow developers can easily set up Event Monitors to receive alerts in realtime using Websockets or Webhooks.

 ### Ecosystem SDKs:

-> Lack of mobile resources is a huge factor for their being verry little Web3 Mobile apps.
-By releases ecosystem SDKs for multiple platofrms we can lower the barrier to entry for new developers.
+> Lack of mobile resources is a huge factor for their being very little Web3 Mobile apps.
+By releases ecosystem SDKs for multiple platforms we can lower the barrier to entry for new developers.
 We have scoped several SDKs to target for Swift (iOS).

 By providing these tool sets, we aim to empower developers to focus on delivering exceptional user experiences without worrying about complex authentication, access control, and other Web3 challenges.